hasofxs/KeyTester/README.md

 > Geliştirici: [hasofxs](https://github.com/hasofxs) – katkılara açık!

 # What is KeyLytics?
-KeyTester is a simple yet effective Python application that measures your typing speed and accuracy.
+KeyLytics is a simple yet effective Python application that measures your typing speed and accuracy.
 It offers a user-friendly experience with features such as dark theme, level selection, goal setting and statistics recording.

 ## 🚀 Features